raffaem/waybar-mediaplayer/README.md

 ## Firefox users

-Altough Firefox reports MPRIS metadata, the metadata it reports is not sufficient, as it doesn't report song's length.
-Please install the [Plasma Integration](https://addons.mozilla.org/en-US/firefox/addon/plasma-integration) add-on and use `plasma-browser-integration` as `player_name`.
+Although Firefox reports MPRIS metadata, the metadata it reports is not sufficient, as it doesn't report song's length.
+Please install the [Plasma Integration](https://addons.mozilla.org/en-US/firefox/addon/plasma-integration) add-on and use `plasma-browser-integration` as `player_name` in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json`.

-To have album art, make sure to set `convert_to_jpeg` to `true` in `config.json`.
+To have album art, make sure to set `convert_to_jpeg` to `true` in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json` (this option decreases performance, don't use it if not necessary).